• Skip to main content

 Muhammara Roasted Red Pepper and Walnut Dip

-• 1 c pomegranate juice, or 2 tbsp pomegranate molasses
+• 1 c pomegranate juice, or 2 tablespoon pomegranate molasses

 • 2 c whole raw walnuts, about 6 oz.